Textless Speech-to-Speech Translation on Real Data: Results

 \subsection{Analysis of mined data}

-Each pair of aligned speech in mined data has an associated semantic similarity score.
+Each pair of aligned speech in the mined data has an associated semantic similarity score.
 In experiments above, we set the score threshold as $1.06$, and use all mined data with scores above it.
-Given the trade-off between the quality and quantity of mined data, we analyze how the S2ST performance changes with the threshold set in mined data selection.~\autoref{fig:mined_threshold} demonstrates BLEU scores on \epst~Es-En test set from systems trained with the combination of~\vp~S2ST data and the mined data filtered at various thresholds.
+Given the trade-off between the quality and quantity of mined data, we analyze how the S2ST performance changes with the threshold set in mined data selection.~\autoref{fig:mined_threshold} demonstrates BLEU scores on \epst~Es-En test set from S2UT systems trained with 1-hr~\ftunit.
 The mined data is useful at different thresholds given its gains over the model trained without mined data.
 As we increase the threshold from $1.06$ to $1.07$, the performance drops due to less training data.